knijn/YDL/README.md

-NOTE: This will no longer be updated except bugfixes
+NOTE: This fork will be updated with feature requests

 # YT-DLP Launcher